Swindon youth justice service

 Wherever possible, victims are invited to engage in the process.
 This is referred to as 'restorative justice'.
 They are given the opportunity either to meet young offenders, or to communicate with them by some other means, to communicate how they feel and what they would like done to make good the harm that has been caused as a result of the crime or offence.
 Meeting victims often has a significant impact on a young person’s behaviour and their understanding of how their actions has affected other people.
 As well as having benefits for the victim, this process contributes significantly towards reducing re-offending and the level of seriousness of it.

-Volunteers feature prominently in the Youth Offending Service culture.
+Volunteers feature prominently in the Swindon Youth Justice Service culture.
 In Swindon many volunteers from the community are currently actively supporting positive outcomes for young offenders in a variety of ways.
 All volunteers are trained, supervised and appraised (to the same high standard as employed staff), and thus gain valuable life skills that make a positive contribution to the future of the children and young people.